The San Pedro cactus, known scientifically as Trichocereus pachanoi, is a sacred plant with deep roots in South American shamanic traditions.

 Spiritual and Healing Practices

-The San Pedro cactus is primarily used for its psychoactive properties in traditional shamanic rituals and healing ceremonies in the Andean regions.
+The San Pedro cactus is primarily used for its psychoactive properties during sacred ceremonies in the Andean regions.
 The cactus contains mescaline, a potent hallucinogenic alkaloid, which is concentrated just beneath the skin.

-To prepare San Pedro for use, the outer layer of the cactus is often peeled to extract this alkaloid-rich flesh.
-One common method of consumption is brewing a tea referred to as "Cimora" by indigenous people, particularly the Quechua .
-The peeled cactus is sliced, boiled for several hours, and then strained to produce a potent, bitter tea.
+To prepare San Pedro for use, the tough outer skin and needles are carefully removed and the soft, green layer just beneath it (where most of the alkaloids are concentrated) is removed from the core and kept.
+A common method of consumption is brewing a tea, which is often referred to as Cimora or Aguacoya by indigenous people.
+The cactus flesh is boiled for several hours, and then strained to produce a potent, bitter tea.
 This tea is consumed to induce visionary states, facilitate spiritual insight, and promote healing.

 Ornamental Value

 Aside from its psychoactive properties, the San Pedro cactus is also valued for its aesthetic appeal.
 Its tall, columnar shape and vibrant green color make it a striking addition to gardens and indoor plant collections.
-With proper care, it can produce beautiful, fragrant flowers that add to its allure.
+They can grow up to a foot per year once mature and reach up to six meters tall in the wild.
+With proper care, they can produce beautiful, fragrant, white flowers that add to its allure.

 The San Pedro cactus typically has 6 to 8 ribs when young, but this number can change as the cactus matures.
 Interestingly, some San Pedro cacti may have only four ribs, a form known as "4 winds."
 This variation is often linked to indigenous beliefs, where the four ribs symbolize the four cardinal directions or winds, representing a spiritual connection to nature and the universe.